mdavis-xyz/mdavis.xyz/pages/lime/content.md

 For example, if they see you post a strong political opinion on Facebook, they can cancel your account (without refund).

-Read the following extract from [Section 12.16](12.16) while keeping in mind that this is a company whose sole business is short term bicycle hire.
+Read the following extract from [Section 12.16](12.16) while keeping in mind that this is a company whose sole business is short term bicycle (and scooter) hire.

 > There may also be risks of dealing with ... international trade issues